manticoresoftware/manticoresearch/manual/Introduction.md

 Manticore is not fully ACID-compliant, but it supports isolated transactions for atomic changes and binary logging for safe writes.

 #### Built-in replication and load balancing
 Data can be distributed across servers and data-centers.
 Any Manticore Search node can be both a load balancer and a data node.
-Manticore implements synchronous multi-master [replication](https://play.manticoresearch.com/replication/) using [Galera library](https://galeracluster.com/) which guarantees consistency between all data nodes and no data loss.
+Manticore implements virtually synchronous multi-master [replication](https://play.manticoresearch.com/replication/) using [Galera library](https://galeracluster.com/) which guarantees consistency between all data nodes, no data loss and gives good replication performance.

 #### Can sync from MySQL/PostgreSQL/ODBC/xml/csv out of the box
 Manticore `indexer` tool and rich configuration syntax helps to sync existing data from MySQL, PostgreSQL, any database which speaks ODBC and any other technology which can generate a simple XML or CSV.